gluonhq/gluonfx-gradle-plugin/README.md

 #### `nativeInstall`

-Installs the generated package or the binary that was created.
+Installs the generated package or the binary.

 Run: